oracle/cloudtestdrive/AppDev/ATP-OKE/LabGuide650BuildDocker.md

 #### **Introduction**

-In this lab, you’ll learn how to build a Docker image for a Node.js REST service on Oracle Developer Cloud Service (DevCS), using an ATP database as it's data source.
+In this lab, you’ll learn how to build a Docker image for a Node.js REST service on Visual Builder Studio, using an ATP database as it's data source.

 Let’s get started!